jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

 (1) This section applies to winemakers who make extension products, partial process products, or wine products.
 (2) The winemakers may choose to apply subsection (3) or (4).
 (3) Winemakers who choose to apply this subsection must include all their operations in their registered food control plans or register all their operations under a national programme.
 The Food Act 2014, and its provisions on verification, apply to their products.
 (4) Winemakers who choose to apply this subsection must include all their operations in their registered wine standards management plans.
-This Act, and its provisions on verification, apply to their products as if they were wine.
+This Act (including the regulations and any notices under section 120) applies to their extension products, partial process products, or wine products as if they were wine.
 (5) Winemakers who also make food, or sell it at retail, must, subject to section 27 of the Food Act 2014, do both the following:
   (a) comply with the Food Act regime for their food operations; and (b) comply with their wine standards management plans for all their winemaking operations.

 ### 15B Application for intermittent use of food control plan as wine standards management plan
 (1) An operator of a food control plan may apply to the Director-General to register a food control plan (food plan) as a wine standards management plan (wine plan) for use intermittently.
-(2) The application—
-  (a) must be made in a manner approved by the Director-General; and (b) must be accompanied by the prescribed fee (if any); and (c) is subject to sections 18 to 20 as if it were made under section 18.
+(2) Sections 18 to 20 apply to the application as if it were an application under section 18.
 (3) The Director-General must impose conditions on registration specifying— (a) the times during which the food plan’s operator may use the plan; and (b) the manner in which the food plan’s operator may use the plan; and (c) the notice that the food plan’s operator must give of the food plan’s being in use.
 (4) The Director-General must also impose a condition on registration specifying whether and to what extent the food plan is subject to the verification requirements of this Act or the Food Act 2014.
 In setting the condition, the Director-General must take into account—
-  (a) the desirability of continuity in verification services, functions, or requirements; and (b) export eligibility requirements.
+  (a) the desirability of continuity in verification services, functions, or requirements; and (b) export eligibility requirements and any supplementary notices; and (c) any requirements set out in the regulations or any supplementary notices for determining whether all or any classes of registered food control plans are to be subject to the verification regime of this Act or the Food Act 2014.
 (5) The Director-General must—
   (a) advise the applicant of the conditions that the Director-General has imposed under subsections (3) and (4) and section 19(2); and
   (b) give the applicant the opportunity to withdraw the application.
 (6) The Director-General must as soon as practicable after registration notify the following persons of the fact and conditions of registration:
   (a) the applicant; and
-  (b) the applicant’s verifier or verification agency (if applicable); and (c) the applicant’s verifier or verification agency under the Food Act 2014; and (d) either—
+  (b) the applicant’s verifier or verifying agency (if applicable); and (c) the applicant’s verifier or verification agency under the Food Act 2014; and (d) either—
     (i) the chief executive of the agency for the time being responsible for the administration of the Food Act 2014; or